LF-Decentralized-Trust/project-proposals/HIPs/incubation/hiero.md

 - Collaborative initiatives and synergy with the broader LF Decentralized Trust ecosystem.
 - Contributions to and from other open-source projects, fostering a rich, collaborative environment.

-By tracking these metrics and continuously engaging with the community, we can ensure that `PROJECT` thrives within LF Decentralized Trust, driving innovation and adoption in the distributed ledger technology space.
+By tracking these metrics and continuously engaging with the community, we can ensure that Hiero thrives within LF Decentralized Trust, driving innovation and adoption in the distributed ledger technology space.
 Any successive projects or additional initiatives stemming from this migration will be documented and tracked to ensure ongoing success and impact.